thecont1/thecont1/README.md

 # Hi, I'm Mahesh Shantaram

 Documentary photographer turned data scientist for the public good.
-I work at the intersection of cities and civics, data and democracy – building open source tools based on public data that reporters, researchers and civic groups can use without a PhD in statistics.
+I work at the intersection of cities and civics, data and democracy – building open source tools based on public data for people who don’t live within spreadsheets: reporters, researchers, civic groups, policy nerds, curious citizens.

 ---

-## Data for cities and democracy
+## Data for cities, democracy... and the universe!

 - [blr-traffic-monitor](https://github.com/thecont1/blr-traffic-monitor)
   Reproducible notebooks and scrapers to track congestion on fixed routes in Bengaluru – useful for city reporters, mobility researchers, and advocacy campaigns.